Lego Pirates of the Caribbean: Development

 Before the launch of the Lego Pirates of the Caribbean range, The Lego Pirates theme was released in 1989.
 This theme featured pirates, soldiers from the Napoleonic Wars, Pacific Islanders, sailing ships, and buried treasure, being influenced by the late Golden Age of Piracy.
 These themes eventually resulted in the introduction of the Lego Pirates of the Caribbean theme, which included some of the original concepts of the Lego Pirates theme, such as pirates and soldiers, but also introduced 17th century elements.

 Lego Pirates of the Caribbean was inspired by the film series Pirates of the Caribbean.
-The Lego construction toy range was based on the film and developed in collaboration with Disney Consumer Products.
-The construction sets aimed to recreate the story and characters of the film in Lego form.
+The Lego construction toy range was based on the film series and developed in collaboration with Disney Consumer Products.
+The construction sets were designed to recreate the story and characters of the film series in Lego form.
 Jill Wilfert, Vice President of licensing and entertainment stated, "The pirate theme is always a strong player in the Lego portfolio, and the Pirates of the Caribbean brand offers the quintessential pirate experience with familiar characters, stories and scenes, allowing us to develop even more authentic and exciting models for children and collectors."

+Launch

+Lego Pirates of the Caribbean was launched at the American International Toy Fair in 2011.
+As part of the marketing campaign, The Lego Group released eight Lego sets based on the Pirates of the Caribbean film.
+Each set featured different mill, pirate ship, fountain of youth and Whitecap Bay.